just-buildsystem/justbuild/CONTRIBUTING.md

 first time requires a significant amount of time to build the tools from first principles.
 This is also true when calling `bin/format-code.sh`.

+Target, rules, and expression files should be formatted using `bin/json-format.py`.
+The corresponding target is `["@", "format-json", "", ""]` which provides a diff to be applied in order to obtain well-formatted target, rules, and expression files; the script `bin/format-json.sh` computes and applies that diff.

 Changes should be organized as a patch series, i.e., as a sequence of small changes that are easy to review, but nevertheless self-contained in the sense that after each such change, the code builds and the